Top spot for handmade gifts and souvenirs

 Children’s Books by Joanne Mason

-Anguilla book.
-Features beautiful scenes of the Island
+Anguillan book featuring beautiful scenes of the island

 Hand woven Place mats

-Prints and Giclees of Caribbean and Anguilla scenes by international and regional artists; most popular are prints by Sheri Erickson and Antoine Chapon and Don Dalkie
+Prints and giclees of Caribbean and Anguillan scenes by international and regional artists, most popular are prints by Sheri Erickson and Antoine Chapon and Don Dahlke.

 To learn more about Mr Devonish and the Devonish Art Gallery & Gift shop just Google Courtney Devonish.

-Be sure to visit us whenever you are on our beautiful little Island; enjoy my favorite beach which is Rendevous Bay, and for some privacy, take a 5-minute boat ride and a picnic lunch and some drinks to Lime stone bay,
+Be sure to visit us whenever you are on our beautiful little island and enjoy my favorite beach: Rendevous Bay.
+For some privacy, take a 5-minute boat ride and a picnic lunch and some drinks to Lime Stone Bay.

 Enjoy the magnetic beauty of Anguilla.